huuquangnhatnguyen/DataVisualizationProject2/README.md

 These charts show the distributions of quakes by their magnitudes and depths, allowing users to see the most common types of quakes.
 It also interacts with the rest of the charts by having dynamic filters as well as axes that updates with the leaflet map as time goes on.

 ### Interactions
 In our application, you can have a number of filters that will affect the visualizations on the page.
 Selecting a particular region will only show data from that region, interacting with the bubble chart will only show quakes that happened during that particular month, etc...
-There is also a slider which allows for the quakes to be animated based on the time of their occurence.
+There is also a slider which allows for the quakes to be animated based on the time of their occurrence.

 ## Key Findings
 #### 1. The Pacific Ring of Fire